AndriousSolutions/mvc_pattern/README.md

   }
 }
 ```
-# startup_namer Application
+# Your First Flutter App: startup_namer
 This is the application offered in the website, [Write Your First Flutter App](https://flutter.io/get-started/codelab/),
 when your first learning Flutter.
+### MyApp.dart
 ```dart
 import 'package:flutter/material.dart';